mc-imperial/dredd/README.md

 ### Working on Dredd from CLion

 To work on Dredd from CLion, open the `CMakeLists.txt` within the root of the Dredd repository.

+## Troubleshooting

+### Exceeding maximum bracketing nesting level

+If the code being mutated contains very large expressions, Dredd's mutation may introduce deep nests of lambda functions.
+In extreme cases these may exceed the maximum bracket nesting level supported by a compiler.
+See (this issue)[https://github.com/mc-imperial/dredd/issues/288] for an example.
+To work around this, you may need to:

+- use a compiler option (such as Clang's `-fbracket-depth=N`) to increase the maximum nesting level, or
+- rewrite the code under mutation so that it uses multiple smaller expressions (by introducing temporary variables).

+### Mutated code leads to compiler warnings, which are treated as errors

+Due to the changes made by Dredd, it is likely that many warnings will be issued when mutated code is compiled.
+Such warnings are expected, because the mutants that Dredd introduces leads to code that violates many good programming practices.
+For example, Dredd wraps `return` statements in conditional blocks (to simulate statement deletion), which will lead to warnings that not all paths through a function return a value.
+If your project treats compiler warnings as errors then you will need to disable this feature in your project's build configuration.

 ## Planned features